flukejones/asusctl/MANUAL.md

 ## asusctl

 `asusctl` is a commandline interface which intends to be the main method of interacting with `asusd`.
-I can be used in any place a terminal app can be used.
+It can be used in any place a terminal app can be used.

 This program will query `asusd` for the `Support` level of the laptop and show or hide options according to this support level.